 When gathering resources, the efficiency of your resource building depends on the terrain.
 All buildings are more efficient when they are in open areas with very little objects or other structures in their way.
 Resource buildings such as lumber mills will also be way more efficient if you place them closer to trees.

-You are able to chose to fight for either good or evil.
-This adds more diversity to the game but also makes replaying the game more interesting.
-The story highlights some of the events of the novel which may be unfamiliar to audiences of the New Line Cinema films.
-As EA Games had acquired a license from Tolkien Enterprises as well as one for the films, they used the battles in the north as the focal point.
-This was done to inform fans of the movies of the other fights that took place in the story but was also done because the first game already features all of the main battles.
+The story highlights some of the events of the novel which were not touched upon in the films.
+As EA Games had acquired a license from Tolkien Enterprises as well as one for the films, they used the battles in the north as the focal point, to avoid recycling battles that had been covered in the first game.

 Unlike the previous game, Battle for Middle Earth II is set mainly in the northern regions of Middle Earth.
 For the Good campaign, the story starts in Rivendell where goblins from the Misty Mountains are planning their attack.
 For the Evil campaign, it begins with the siege of Lothlórien from Mordor's stronghold of Dol Guldur in Mirkwood.

 In the novel, it is explained that while the battles that the members of the Fellowship of the Ring are experiencing are indeed the main ones, the war also took place in many other regions across Middle-Earth.